 Proposed Amended Rule 1148.2 proposes to revise the reporting requirements for drilling, well rework, and well completion chemicals and trade name products in order to make the rule more consistent with SB 4 and DOGGR's reporting structure, while still requiring the reporting of additional chemical information not covered by SB 4.
-PAR 1148.2 will: 1) disaggregate the reporting of the trade name product from the chemical ingredients within the product; 2) no longer require the reporting of the chemical mass concentration within the trade name product, and instead require the maximum concentration of the chemical ingredient in percent by mass of each chemical ingredient within the total well drilling, well rework, or well completion fluid to be reported; and 3) make all the SB 4 related well stimulation information deemed not to be trade secret under SB 4 provisions, available to the public on the SCAQMD's website.
-PAR 1148.2 also includes revisions to the notification requirements.
-Additional minor changes to rule language also will be made for consistency and clarity, as well as retaining one provision from the current rule that sunset in April 2015, which requires the total volume of well treatment fluids to be reported.
+PAR 1148.2 will: 1) disaggregate the reporting of the trade name product from the chemical ingredients within the product; 2) no longer require the reporting of the chemical mass concentration within the trade name product, and instead require the maximum concentration of the chemical ingredient in percent by mass within the total well drilling, well rework, or well completion fluid; and 3) make all the SB 4 related well stimulation information deemed not to be trade secret under SB 4 provisions, available to the public on the SCAQMD's website.
+Additional minor changes to rule language also will be made for clarity, as well as retaining one provision from the current rule that sunset in April 2015, which requires the total volume of well treatment fluids to be reported.